qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 They are selection persistent, so when some operation is done, selection stays active for this feature and tool.

+.. _tip_tracing_support:

+.. tip:: **Drawing a series of new vertices**

+   The vertex tool does not support automatic tracing and is optimised for editing individual vertices and moving or deleting an arbitrary selection of multiple vertices.
+Try using the |reshape|:sup:`Reshape Features` tool when you need to replace or insert a series of new vertices, especially if you want to trace other features.

 It is important to set the property :menuselection:`Settings -->` |options|
 :menuselection:`Options --> Digitizing -->` :guilabel:`Search Radius:`
 |selectNumber| to a number greater than zero.
 Otherwise, QGIS will